Cocycles of nilpotent quotients of free groups: Cocycles in de Rham complexes of the iterated torus bundle

 By replacing $r$ by $k_0$, $k_a' $ by $k_{a+1} $ and $k_a''$ by $k_{u+a+1}$, a careful comparison deduces that this sum equal to the preceding expansion of the left hand side. \end{proof}

 This situation is the same as the defining system, as mentioned in \S \ref{Sbra1}.
-Note that the deRham theorem preserves the cup product.
+Note that the de Rham theorem preserves the cup product.
 Thus, in parallel to the main theorem \ref{maainthm}, we readily obtain the basis of the 2-cocycle of $H^2_{\rm dR}( BF/F_k)$ as follows.

 \begin{thm} The second cohomology $H^2_{\rm dR}( BF/F_k) \cong \R^{N_k}$ is spanned by the Massey products $ \langle \alpha_{i_1}, \dots, \alpha_{i_k} \rangle $ running over standard sequences $(i_1 \cdots i_k ) \in \mathfrak{U}_k$.
-Here, $ \langle \alpha_{i_1}, \dots, \alpha_{i_k} \rangle $ is represented by the 2-form,
+Here, $ \langle \alpha_{i_1}, \dots, \alpha_{i_k} \rangle $ is represented by the 2-form

 \end{thm}